 2 cups unsweetened, shredded coconut

-1 cup coconut milk (I think other milk alternatives would work as well, but coconut milk is thicker and will result in a better finished product.
+1 cup coconut milk (Rice Milk or Almond Milk would work as well, but coconut milk is thicker and will result in a better finished product.
 See my recipe for making your own!).

 4 Tbsp sweetener (if using granulated sweetener, add 1 Tbsp water.
 Use xylitol or 6 T erythritol for a low carb dessert.
 If using stevia extract, use 4 scoops and increase to taste)

 2 Tbsp gluten-free flour (I used a mix of sweet brown rice and millet.
 Sweet rice adds a bit of “stickiness” to your gluten-free baked goods.)
 Use almond flour if grain-free or for THM diet.

 1 tsp vanilla extract